mjanders6/Minecraft-Installer/README.md

 - mcrcon repository: `https://github.com/Tiiffi/mcrcon.git`
 - Optional: UFW Firewall to set firewall rules
 - Ensure `sed` is installed
+- Inquirer and subprocess for the python script

 # Running the Shell Code
 1. Set `minecraft-install.sh` to an executable.
-It will set necessary files as executable: `chmod +x File-Name`
+It will set all necessary files as executable: `chmod +x File-Name`
 2. Run `./minecraft-install.sh`
 3. The `minecraft-install.sh` will perform the following:
 	- Edit the eula.txt file: `eula=true`